NixOS/nix.dev/source/tutorials/nix-language.md

 You will probably never encounter `derivation` in practice.
 :::

-Whenever you see `mkDerivation`, it denotes something that Nix will eventually *build*.
+Whenever you encounter `mkDerivation`, it denotes something that Nix will eventually *build*.

 Example: [a package using `mkDerivation`](mkDerivation-example)